-We are very proud that as Municipalities in Fezile Dabi, through our well researched IDP's and collaborations with our community we have seen major successes in our district in as far as service delivery is concern.
-There are many recorded achievements but these are just few that I can pen down.
+We are very proud that as Municipalities in Fezile Dabi, through our well researched IDP's and collaborations with our community we have seen major successes in our district.
+These include improved access to electricity as source of energy.
+Access to piped water has improved tremendously.